Axit3376/Projects/README.md

 # Projects
 Welcome to my GitHub repository!
 This repository contains all the projects I have worked on as part of my learning journey.
 These projects cover various topics and technologies that I have explored during my courses.

-This repository serves as a collection of projects I've completed while learning different programming languages, frameworks, and tools.
-Each project represents a step forward in my journey to becoming a proficient developer.
+This repository serves as a collection of projects I've completed while learning different programming languages, rameworks and tools.

 Projects
 Here is a list of some of the projects included in this repository: